 Many companies that want to make money on merchant and payment facilitation services find themselves in a similar situation.
 Let us say, you want to become a payment facilitator, but are unable to meet all the requirements and assume all the responsibilities imposed by PayFac status.
-In this case, for a time, you can resort to white-label payment facilitator model.
+In this case, for a time, you can resort to a white-label payment facilitator model.

 Buying an apartment without sufficient experience and knowledge of the market is not a good thing to do.
 You might buy an apartment and then realize that you have noisy neighbors.
 Or your rear window is facing a row of dumpsters.
 Or the neighborhood itself is a seedy one.
-When you are renting an accommodation, you are gaining this valuable experience.
-And then, when it comes to your own property purchase, you are able to make a truly informed decision.
+When you are renting accommodation, you are gaining this valuable experience.
+And then, when it comes to your own property purchase, you can make a truly informed decision.

-For some businesses white-label payment facilitation model might be a long-term solution.
+For some businesses, white-label payment facilitation model might be a long-term solution.
 For others, it may be the first step towards becoming a full-fledged PayFac.
 White-label solutions come in different flavors.
 So, if you feel confident enough, you can always license a payment solution, or take a hosted solution in-house and customize it as you find appropriate.
 White-label payment facilitator program is offered by several modern payment management platforms, including UniPay Gateway and others.
 Feel free to consult the specialists for details.